-calling stakeholders, organizing did the Outcome Harvesting that I realized how much had been done, that we were changing something it. [...]
-When we did the Outcome Harvesting session with HSC, AIHR and the Tunisian mentors, we were able to see what went right and what we could have done otherwise were able to reflect on their own as well as on others' experiences
+calling stakeholders, organizing activities, that it was only when we did the Outcome Harvesting that I realized how much had been done, that we were changing something and that there has been an impact even if we do not always not see it. [...]
+When we did the Outcome Harvesting session with HSC, AIHR and the Tunisian mentors, we were able to see what went right and what we could have done otherwise throughout the process.
+Mentors were able to reflect on their own as well as on others' experiences

 Mentor: It was a good method.
-Everyone shared something he saw had changed or had realized we had achieved and then it all came together and we realized we had achieved more
+Everyone shared something he saw achieved and then it all came together and we realized we had achieved more than we thought.